Backpropagation in hyperbolic chaos via adjoint shadowing: Introduction

-In the fast response algorithm, the linear response is decomposed into shadowing and unstable contributions.
-The shadowing contribution is given by the shadowing vector, which is the difference between two orbits close to each other but with perturbed parameters \cite{Bowen_shadowing,Pilyugin_shadow_linear_formula}.
-Due to the similarity between this characterization and the conventional variational solutions, the shadowing vector can be efficiently computed by the nonintrusive shadowing algorithm \cite{Ni_NILSS_JCP,Ni_fdNILSS,Ni_CLV_cylinder}.
-When the ratio of unstable directions is low, with some additional statistical assumptions, shadowing can be a good approximation of the entire linear response \cite{Ruesha}.
-Nonintrusive shadowing is also necessary for efficiently computing the unstable contribution in the fast response algorithm.
+In the discrete-time fast response algorithm, the linear response is decomposed into shadowing and unstable contributions.
+The shadowing contribution ($SC$) is given by the shadowing vector, which is the difference between two orbits close to each other but with perturbed parameters \cite{Bowen_shadowing,Pilyugin_shadow_linear_formula}.
+Due to the similarity between this characterization and the conventional pathwise perturbation method, the shadowing vector can be efficiently computed by the nonintrusive shadowing algorithm \cite{Ni_NILSS_JCP,Ni_fdNILSS,Ni_CLV_cylinder}.
+When the ratio of unstable directions is low, with some additional statistical assumptions, shadowing can sometimes be a good approximation of the entire linear response \cite{Ruesha}.
+Nonintrusive shadowing is also necessary for efficiently computing the unstable contribution in the fast response algorithm, which is given by a tangent version of the equivariant divergence formula \cite{fr}.

 Our works above are not `adjoint', and their costs are linear to the number of parameters.
-Adjoint theories and algorithms are nontrivial: we need much more work finding the adjoint characterizations than just transposing matrices.
+Adjoint theories and algorithms are nontrivial: we need more work finding good characterizations than just transposing matrices.
 Finding a neat characterization is especially difficult in continuous-time, where the flow direction is a Lyapunov vector with zero exponent and can be easily captured.
 Hence, we need to design special treatment for the flow direction, which also assembles well with other directions.

-Moreover, to devise the adjoint shadowing theory for continuous-time, we need to answer some lingering questions about shadowing methods in general.
+Moreover, there are some lingering questions about shadowing methods for continuous-time.
 In particular, it was not clear that, in continuous-time cases, different previous shadowing algorithms were computing the same quantity.
 It was also not clear whether shadowing methods compute a significant part of the linear response.
+We shall give positive answers to these questions.